Updated February 26, 2020

 #3 The Amex Gold Rewards Card

-You can think of the Amex Gold Rewards Card as the classic American Express card.
+You can think of the Amex Gold Canada as the classic American Express card.
 It comes with 25,000 welcome bonus points, which is enough for a roundtrip flight anywhere in North America.
 With its $150 annual fee, the Gold Rewards Card has offered good value for years, though the current offer on the new Marriott Bonvoy™ Card provides better value right now.

 #9 How To Apply For The American Express Platinum Card